fann1993814/llda/README.md

 # LabeledLDA
 Labeled LDA in Python

-The code implemented by Shuyo (https://github.com/shuyo/iir/blob/master/lda/llda.py)
+The code is implemented by Shuyo (https://github.com/shuyo/iir/blob/master/lda/llda.py)

 New Features (different from ver.Shuyo)
 1. The function "fold" apply to predict the topic distribution of new document P(z|new_d).